Seven Creative Cooking Projects to Tackle This Weekend

 With all this excess time spent in lockdown over the last couple of years, we've all had more than our share of packet pasta and instant noodles.
 Instead, level-up and have a crack at making your own fresh noodles, using just a few basic ingredients: flour, water, salt, and (sometimes) eggs.

 You don't need a fancy pasta machine to make delicious pasta at home — you just need a rolling pin, some pantry staples and lots of patience.
-You could also try Guy Grossi's approach.
+You could also try Italian chef and restaurateur Guy Grossi's approach.
 We also recommend having a go at these hand-smashed noodles, pimped out with your choice of sauce or toppings.
 They're called biang biang noodles because of the sound they make when you bang the dough against the kitchen counter to stretch it out, so be ready to get your hands — and probably your kitchen — a little messy in the process.

 These are always good to keep frozen for whenever you're ready to boil and enjoy them, plus they're incredibly fun to make.

 What's flaky, golden and delicious, and works an absolute treat atop a rich pie?
 If you guessed puff pastry, you'd be spot on.
 Sure, this particular cooking project can prove a little fiddly and time-consuming — but that makes it the ideal thing to tackle during a draggy stretch of isolation.

 To make it, you'll need butter, salt, flour and a decent sprinkling of patience, as you master the art of lamination — the key technique on which puff pastry is made.
 It involves loads of folding and rolling, as you incorporate a brick of butter into your dough, with the whole thing allowed to rest properly between each step.